quadratichq/quadratic/quadratic-client/src/web-workers/renderWebWorker/worker/cellsLabel/CELL_LABEL.md

 The `CellsSheet` contains a `CellsLabels`, which is responsible for all text rendering for a `Sheet`.
 Text rendering is the most expensive part of rendering the Grid.
-The following is a description of the optimizations we've been to improve the rendering performance.
+The following is a description of the optimizations we've added to improve the rendering performance.

 Note: `CellsLabels` is responsible for rendering individual glyphs that contain